rails/rails/guides/source/action_view_overview.md

 Action View provides many [helper](#helpers) methods for dynamically generating HTML tags for forms, dates, and strings.
 It's also possible to add custom helpers to your application as needed.

-NOTE: Some features of Action View are tied to Active Model, but that doesn't mean Action View depends on Active Model.
+NOTE: Action View can make use of Active Model features like [`to_param`](https://api.rubyonrails.org/classes/ActiveModel/Conversion.html#method-i-to_param) and [`to_partial_path`](https://api.rubyonrails.org/classes/ActiveModel/Conversion.html#method-i-to_partial_path) to simplify code.
+That doesn't mean Action View depends on Active Model.
 Action View is an independent package that can be used with any Ruby library.

 Using Action View with Rails
 ----------------------------